notsag-dev/tricks-htb/README.md

 # tricks-htb
-Tricks learned while practicing in the hack the box lab.
+Tricks learned while working on the Hack the Box lab.

 ### Create Python http server to serve files
 ```bash